AvanDokkum/avandokkum/README.md

 - 👋 Hi, I’m Arjan!
 This is my NEW github profile.
-- 👷 Hire me! check my resume at [avandokkum.github.io](https://avandokkum.github.io)
+- 👷 Looking for a job in The Netherlands!
+Check out my CV/resume at [avandokkum.github.io](https://avandokkum.github.io)

-- 💻 Fullstack Java developer since October 2022, and Web-developer/design since 2018.
+- 💻 Fullstack Java developer since October 2022, and Web-developer/designer since 2018.
 - 🌱 At the moment i'm learning more about Java, Spring Security and Angular
 - ☕ Also doing exercises on Exercism.com